Distributed Sparse Linear Regression under Communication Constraints: Theoretical results

-Corollary \ref{corol:supprec_threshold_votes} shows that in a high dimensional sparse setting, for a sufficiently strong signal, Algorithm \ref{alg:two_round_scheme} with a threshold $\tau=\sqrt{2\ln d}$ achieves the same error rate as the oracle estimator.
-Let us put this result in a broader context.
-If the support $\cal S$ were known, then each machine could have computed its least squares solution restricted to $ \cal S$ and send it to the center for averaging.
-As discussed in \cite{rosenblatt2016optimality}, in a general setting of $M$-estimators, if the number of machines is not too large, averaging is optimal and to leading order coincides with the centralized solution.
-Yet, while being rate optimal, we note that averaging does lead to a loss of accuracy and is not as efficient as the oracle estimator, see \cite{dobriban2021distributed}.
+\end{corollary} For the same distributed setting as ours, albeit without communication constraints, \cite{battey2018distributed} proposed a two-round estimator that attains the same rate as in Corollary \ref{corol:supprec_threshold_votes}.
+However, their scheme incurs a communication of at least $O(d)$ bits, as each machine sends $d$ values to the fusion center.
+In contrast, $\hat{\theta}$ in Algorithm \ref{alg:two_round_scheme} is computed with a much lower communication cost.

-As mentioned in Remark \ref{remark:two_round_estimator_Battey_etal_2018}, \cite{battey2018distributed} also proposed a two-round estimator that attains the optimal rate in Corollary \ref{corol:supprec_threshold_votes}, but requires each machine to send at least $d$ values to the fusion center.
-In contrast, $\hat{\theta}$ is computed using a much lower communication cost.
-Similar results can also be established for Algorithm \ref{alg:two_round_scheme} under the conditions of Theorem \ref{teo:supprec_threshold_votes_M_low}.
+Finally, we note that a lower bound on the magnitude of the non-zero coefficients of $\theta^*$ is a key requirement for our scheme to satisfy \eqref{eq:L2_error_oracle}.
+In Appendix \ref{sec:minimax_rate}, we prove that without this requirement, our communication-constrained scheme does not achieve the minimax error rate.
+We conjecture that if the support coefficients can have arbitrarily small values, then the centralized minimax error rate is not achievable by any scheme whose communication is $O(d^{\gamma})$ for $\gamma <1$.